smiranton-ua/Express-Task/README.md

 * 1 - sort ASC by track number
 * 2 - sort ASC by track name
 * 3 - sort ASC by track length
+* If no query param is passed in, the default is "1".

 ### Dependencies